thunder-project/thunder/README.md

 data_distributed = ts.series.fromarray(somearray, engine=sc)
 ```

-The argument `engine` can be either `None` (for local use) or a `SparkContext` (for distributed use with Spark).
-And all methods that load from files e.g. `fromtif` or `frombinary` can load from either a local filesystem or Amazon S3, with the optional argument `credentials` for S3 credentials.
+The argument `engine` can be either `None` for local use or a `SparkContext` for distributed use with Spark.
+And in either case, methods that load from files e.g. `fromtif` or `frombinary` can load from either a local filesystem or Amazon S3, with the optional argument `credentials` for S3 credentials.
 See the [documentation site](http://docs.thunder-project.org) for a full list of data loading methods.

 ## contributing